Justintime50/alchemist/README.md

 ## Alchemist Backup

-Alchemist can backup your entire Homebrew instance.
+Alchemist can backup your entire Homebrew (macOS and Linux) or Chocolatey (Windows) instance.
 It does this by retrieving the list of Homebrew packages and casks and creating shell scripts that can be run to restore your entire Homebrew instance.

 ```bash
 alchemist --backup
 ```

 ## Alchemist Update

+**macOS and Linux**

 Alchemist automates the entire Homebrew update process including: